StudioEtrange/mambo/README.md

 * First access :
     * Location of Calibre database : /books
-    * Connexion : admin/admin123
+    * Connexion : admin/admin123 (do forget me)

 * Admin / Configuration / Edit UI Configuration
     * Default Settings for New Users
         * Allow Downloads (needed by the feature : send to kindle)
         * Allow eBook Viewer
+    * Default Visibilities for New Users
+        * depending of books type remove some selection
-    * Remove view by author and publisher
+            * For regular ebooks : Remove show publisher selection

 * Admin / Users / Add New user
     * Username : same as your plex admin user